IAMANAS623/THE-THEME-CHANGER/README.md

 # THE-THEME-CHANGER
-I have created this theme changer in my early phase of react js . the purpose of created this app is to get started with react js .
+I have created this theme changer in my early phase of react js.
+The purpose of creating this app is to get started with react js.